 What is Passport?

 Passport funding provides resources to people who have an intellectual disability after they reach the age of 18.
-It replaces the Special Services at Home (SSAH) funding which was utilized to provide in-home support and respite to children and youth.
-Passport funding provides resources for people supported to receive in-home supports and respite, out of home respite, and a multitude of community participation options.
+Funding provides resources for people supported to receive in-home supports and respite, out of home respite, and a multitude of community participation options.
 The Ministry of Children, Community and Social Services provides the money for the Passport program and disburses the funds through the Community Services Coordination Network (CSCN) in London who administer the program.

 At 18 years of age, people who have an intellectual disability need to apply for Passport funding through Developmental Services Ontario (DSO).
 People who intend on applying are encouraged to start the process at 17½ years of age.

 How does it work?